- Home

 he/him/his

-Dr. Weissman is the Roberts Family Professor in Vaccine Research at the Perelman School of Medicine, University of Pennsylvania and Director of the Penn Institute for RNA Innovations.
+Dr. Weissman, 2023 Nobel Laureate in Medicine, is the Roberts Family Professor in Vaccine Research at the Perelman School of Medicine, University of Pennsylvania and Director of the Penn Institute for RNA Innovations.
 He received his B.A. and M.A. from Brandeis University in Waltham, Massachusetts in 1981 and his M.D./Ph.D. from Boston University in 1987 before completing his medical Residency at Beth Israel Hospital in Boston, Massachusetts in 1990.
 He completed his Fellowship in Immunology at the Lab of Immunoregulation in the National Institute of Allergy and Infectious Disease of the National Institutes of Health, serving in the lab of Dr. Anthony Fauci.
 Following his Fellowship, Dr. Weissman became an Assistant Professor in the Division of Infectious Disease at the University of Pennsylvania in 1997.
 In 2005, he was promoted to Associate Professor, and to full Professor in 2012.

 His major contributions to the scientific field include the identification of the mechanism by which RNA activates the innate immune system, and that naturally occurring modified nucleosides were the mechanism used by the cell to distinguish foreign RNA from self RNA.
 Further, Dr. Weissman and his colleagues identified that nucleoside modified mRNA not only did not cause inflammation, but that it was also more stable and efficiently translated than conventional mRNA and went on to develop nucleoside modified mRNA as a delivery system for therapeutic proteins.
 Building on this work, Dr. Weissman and his colleagues began using nucleoside modified mRNA complexed to lipid nanoparticles to deliver therapeutic mRNA as a vaccine platform, resulting in high titers of neutralizing antibodies against many different pathogens with minimal doses.
 In addition, Dr. Weissman and his collaborators analyzed the mechanisms that HIV envelope uses to suppress the immune system and proceeded to alter the envelope immunogen to improve responses against it when used in an encoding vaccine.

 Dr. Weissman’s work has resulted in the publication of more than 100 papers.
 He holds many patents, including the ones which detail the modifications required to make mRNA suitable for vaccines and other therapies.
-In 2022, he was inducted into the National Academy of Medicine.

 Research Assistant Professor of Medicine